eurosys-chapter/2017/grants/grants.md

 Applications have to be submitted at <https://hotcrp.doc.ic.ac.uk/eurosys17grants/>.
 This is a HotCRP-based submission site that collects applications.
 The following information is requested from all applicants:

-* The completed submission form, which asks for name and affiliation, participation in the EuroSys program, and the anticipated travel expenses.
+* Paper title: Grant application
+* Author (only one): Give your name, email, and affiliation
+* Abstract: State here the anticipated travel expenses
+* Participation in EuroSys 2017 ...: Describe briefly your participation in EuroSys and/or the workshops
-* A short explanation of the expected benefits from attending the conference and why the grant should be awarded.
+* Motivation statement: A short explanation of the expected benefits from attending the conference and why the grant should be awarded.
 The statement should describe ongoing research and recent papers published by the applicant.
 It should be no longer than one page.
-Please write in English and use ASCII-only text, and paste the explanation into the "Abstract" field.
+Please write in English and use ASCII-only text.
+* Do _NOT_ submit at PDF file, even though the site may ask for one.

 Students are also requested to provide: